 All ENDY students are required to register for 1 hour of ENDY 6991 (Environmental Dynamics Seminar) each semester for at least the first three semesters of tenure in the ENDY program.
+Either Section 001 or Section 002 may be taken.
 The purpose of the ENDY Seminar is to expose students to rigorous analysis of recently published research results and discussion of those results among faculty and students from different disciplines, to impress upon students the importance of engaging in active discourse on complex problems, to promote active consideration of the larger realm of Environmental Dynamics beyond the student's dissertation topic or research work group, and to promote the intellectual growth of doctoral candidates during their time in residence at the University of Arkansas.

-Seminars may be attended in any field relevant to the student's research interests with a minimum of 15 attended per semester.
-Details of the lecture are reported to the Assistant Director each week.
+Section 001 seminars may be attended in any field relevant to the student's research interests with a minimum of 15 attended per semester.
+Details of the lecture (Lecturer's name, Host Department, location, time, and title of presentation) are reported to the Assistant Director each week.